When to Plant Lavender in Zone 5

 Growing Tips

-- Plant on a slope or raised bed, or add gravel to the planting hole.
+- Plant on a slope or raised bed.

-- Harvest flower spikes when one-third of the flowers are open for best fragrance.
+- Harvest flower spikes when one-third of flowers are open.

 Common Mistakes

-- Using wood chip mulch โ traps moisture.
-Use gravel or sand instead.
+- Using wood chip mulch โ use gravel instead.

 Companion Planting